smaht-dac/submitr/docs/source/usage.rst

 These ``--check`` and ``--check-only`` options can be very useful and their use is encouraged, ensure that everything is in order before sending the submission off to SMaHT for processing.
-This is actually the default behavior unless your user profile indicates that you are an `admin` user.
+In fact this (``--check`` ) is actually the `default` behavior unless your user profile indicates that you are an `admin` user.
-To be more specific, these check the following:
+To be more specific, these sanity checks include the following:

+#.
+Ensures the basic integrity of the format of the submission file.
+#.
+Validates the objects defined within the submission file against the corresponding Portal schemas for these objects.
+#.
+Confirms that any objects referenced within the submission file are resolved; i.e. either already exist within the Portal, or are defined within the submission file itself.
+#.
+Checks that referenced files (to be subsequently uploaded) actually exist in the file system.

 Resuming Uploads
 ================
-When using ``submit-metadata-bundle`` you can choose `not` to upload any referenced files.
+When using ``submit-metadata-bundle`` you can choose `not` to upload any referenced files when prompted.
 In this can you will probably want to manually upload them subsequently using the ``resume-uploads`` command.

 You can resume execution with the upload part by doing::